DECEMBER 5 - 9, 2019

 THE CIRCLE WAY ADVANCED PRACTICUM IS FOR PEOPLE HONING PRACTICE

 Honing practice means active and paced learning.
 It means learning communally.
 It means connecting important stories into strengthened use of circle in a world with much need.
-We will follow our attentions to a range of topics that may include:
+Inspired from hearing our stories of practice, together we will create a map of topics to guide our attention, and the range of topics may include:

 Teaching through story / inviting learning through story.